microsoft/vscode-react-native/README.md

 'adb: command not found'             | If you receive an error `adb: command not found`, you need to update your system Path to include the location of your *ADB* executable.The *ADB* executable file is located in a subdirectory along with your other Android SDK files.
 Targeting iPhone 6 doesn't work      | There was a known issue with React Native ([#5850](https://github.com/facebook/react-native/issues/5850)) but it was fixed.
 Please upgrade your version of React Native.
 Can't communicate with socket pipe    | (Linux only) If you have two workspaces open that only differ in casing, the extension will fail to communicate effectively.
 "Add configuration" button doesn't work when trying to add debug configuration to `launch.json` | You may need to have to add in some json to `launch.json` manually.
-Please, see ([#985](https://github.com/Microsoft/vscode-react-native/issues/985) doesn't work
+Please, see ([#985](https://github.com/Microsoft/vscode-react-native/issues/985))

 [Known-Issues](https://github.com/Microsoft/vscode-react-native/issues?q=is%3Aissue+label%3Aknown-issues) provides a complete list of active and resolved issues.